 Biology of sensory perception

-5 Differences between taste and smell
+5 Differences Between Taste and Smell

-Differences between taste and smell
+Table 4.
+Summary of the differences between taste and smell

 Taste:

-- 5 of 6 basic tastes
+- Five (or six) basic tastes

-- Easy to express
+- Easy to name

 Smell:

-- Difficult to identify and express
+- Difficult to name and describe

-- Direct link with brain
+- Direct link to brain

 the sensation of flavor perceived in the mouth and throat on contact with a chemical substance.